michaelswitzer/granola-trailmix/README.md

 To build your own TrailMix, import the PCB designs and bill of materials using KiCAD.
 We provided a list of parts that use JLCPCB's part assembly services, since that is the company we use to manufacture the PCB.
 You can use these files as a starting point for building your own PCB.

 The STL file for the case is optimized for FDM 3D printers.
 We recommend PLA but you can use any material you wish.
-The case is designed to be printed on the thin edge on the top side, which can cause some stability challenges when printing. **This orientation is better suited to printers that do not move their print bed side to side, and can be tricky to print on Prusa/Ender/etc. printers.** However with good bed adhesion it is not too difficult to print even on a "bed slinger" printer.
+The case is designed to be printed on the thin edge on the top side, which can cause some stability challenges when printing. **This orientation is better suited to printers that do not move their print bed side to side, and can be tricky to print on Prusa/Ender/etc. printers.** If you use a "bed slinger" printer such as these, make sure you have good bed adhesion.

 You will also need to source your own key switches and keycaps.
 The TrailMix uses Kailh low-profile "Choc v1" keyboard switches.